 The massive tsunami that swept parts of Japan has grown in its level of devastation with each passing week.
 The Internet is ablaze with images of the havoc it caused, including a CCTV recording of the tsunami engulfing the airside of Sendai Airport.
 And through amateur video recorded inside the airport at the time, cars parked nearby are washed away as easily as if they were toy models.

-Yet, the greater threat from radiation from the nation’s damaged nuclear reactors has left the country in a state of fear and uncertainty.
+Still yet, the greater threat from radiation from the nation’s three damaged nuclear reactors has left the country in a state of fear and uncertainty.

 This, of course, has had an effect on the airline industry.
 No stranger to natural disasters, the airlines are monitoring the situation closely and making adjustments to routes as needed.
-As reported by AP, United/Continental has suspended some flights from U.S. locations to Japan, citing a lack of demand for the routes.
+As reported by AP, United/Continental has suspended some flights from for U.S. locations to Japan, which the airline cites as a lack of demand for the routes.
 Delta announced it will cut flights from Japan by 15 to 20 percent through May.

 And, of course, this is coupled with the threat of rising fuel costs.
 As reported by the AP, Qantas recently announced it would cut growth in domestic capacity by 6 percent in the second quarter of this year and cut international growth in capacity by 3 percent.
 That followed an earlier announcement by Air Canada that it would eliminate six routes due to fuel costs.